Skip to main content

 Table(walls.Select(w => new { w.Name, w.Id }));

 The underlying engine uses the Show method.
-While you can use it directly, the specialized helpers above are recommended.
+While you can use it directly, the specialized helpers above (which call Show internally) are recommended.

 Show("table", myData);